 Related Reading: Pineapple Cocktails That Go Beyond the Piña Colada

-2. Experiment with herbs.
+2. Experiment with Herbs

-Your dinner plate isn’t the only place fresh herbs to shine—aromatic picks like basil, rosemary, or mint can add a surprising pop of brightness to a cocktail, allowing you to cut back on juice or simple syrup.
+Your dinner plate isn’t the only place fresh herbs shine—aromatic picks like basil, rosemary, or mint can add a surprising pop of brightness to a cocktail, allowing you to cut back on juice or simple syrup.
 “Herbs release oils when muddled, which adds a big burst of flavor without calories,” Moore says.

 Related Reading: How to Use Herbs in Cocktails

-3. Kick up the spice.
+3. Kick Up the Spice

-Tequila and hot chili peppers are a match made in mixology heaven.
+Tequila (or mezcal) and hot chili peppers are a match made in mixology heaven.
 The heat from jalapeño or habanero peppers plays off the smokiness of the liquor and takes center stage, so there’s less need to pad the drink with sugar (or a salted rim).
 Ginger has a similar effect and pairs perfectly with vodka or rum.
 Try our Red Chile Guava Margarita recipe.

-4. Add bubbles.
+4. Add Bubbles

 An easy way to cut back on sugary mixers is to add seltzer or zero-calorie drinks like Sparkling Ice to your glass.
 “This can help lighten drinks up and add a little sparkle,” says Moore.
 Try our Aperol Spritz recipe.

-5. Play with your wine.
+5. Play with Your Wine

 Rosé and white are the vinos of summer, but they lack the antioxidant benefits that studies show reds may provide.
 Compensate by freezing nutrient-rich grapes or berries and blending them.
 Ta da!
 A wine slushie.
 (Or just try chilling red wine.)

-6. Get creative with mixers.
+6. Get Creative with Mixers

 Instead of soda or juice, which can be serious sugar bombs, try mixing liquor with a beneficial drink like kombucha.
 You’ll get the fizz and flavor with a side of gut-friendly probiotics.
 Try our Strawberry Kombucha cocktail recipe.

-7. Count the ingredients.
+7. Count the Ingredients

 Mixers aren’t the only calorie boosters.
 A cocktail with a laundry list of liquors looks (and likely tastes) impressive, but that also means it’s filled with more calories and sugar than one made with just one type.

-8. Skip the mix.
+8. Skip the Mix

-Simple syrup or pre-made cocktail mixes might make it easier to create your much-needed margarita, but they often contain sugar and artificial ingredients that sober you probably wouldn’t choose.
+Simple syrup or store-bought cocktail mixes might make it easier to create your much-needed margarita, but they often contain sugar and artificial ingredients that sober you probably wouldn’t choose.
 Instead, reach for a little agave and fresh squeezed citrus juice like lime or lemon.
 “This is not only healthier, but using fresher ingredients makes for a more refreshing, flavorful, and satisfying sip,” says Moore.
 Try our Cucumber Margarita recipe.

-9. Try it on the rocks.
+9. Try It on the Rocks

 See what your palate really likes by sipping liquor on the rocks.
 You’ll drink less (translation: fewer calories) and cut out extra sugar that your go-to mixers usually provide.
 Get our Mojito Margarita recipe.

-10. Go organic.
+10. Go Organic

 Organic spirits may have a smoother taste than ones that aren’t as clean, plus there are no pesticides, fertilizers, or other potential chemicals present during the distilling process.
 (You might also be into sustainable cocktails.)